 - Clostridia produce the largest number of toxins of any bacterial class.

 - The common source of entry in humans is the gastrointestinal tract or trauma.

 - Obligate anaerobic bacteria with unusual features: spore formation, toxin production and normally reside in the environment or the gastrointestinal tract of humans and animals.
-Dominant form in human intestinal flora.
+Dominant form in the human intestinal flora.

-- Belongs to phylum Firmicutes which is the dominant component of the fecal microbiome.
+- Belongs to phylum Firmicutes, which is the dominant component of the fecal microbiome.
 Clostridia spp. account for 50% or about 1013/gm stool.

-- Species specific toxin expression:
+- Species-specific toxin expression:

 Food intoxication, diarrhea, sudden infant death

 * Adapted from Popoff MR, Bouvel P; Future Microbio 2009; 4: 1021

 TeNT - Tetanus toxin; BoNT - Botulinum neurotoxin; TcsH - C. sordellii hemorrhagic toxic; TcsL - C. sordellii lethal toxin; TcdA, alpha-toxin; TedB - Beta toxin